DarkCaster/Perpetual/README.md

 - .chatlog.md: This file contains a human-readable log of the interactions between **Perpetual** and the LLM, in a formatted and simplified manner.
 It does not include the messages that are repeatedly sent to the LLM for each request.
 This log is similar to what you would get if you manually conversed with the LLM through a chat interface.
 - .raw_message_log.txt: This file contains a raw, unformatted log of the actual messages exchanged between **Perpetual** and the LLM.
 This log provides a complete record of the communication, including any repeated messages, and can be useful if you need to understand the exact content of the messages sent to the LLM.

-## Example.
+## Example

 Writing simple Mandelbrot Set Fractal Visualizer in Golang using SDL2 library

 ### Create main.go draft by yourself